pybootcamp/pybootcamp.github.io/bootcamp/exercises2.md

 those from the mean/median calculations.
 You should write functions to calculate the mean and median of a list of numbers and remove any `NA` from the list before passing it to those functions.

+# On your own

+Now's a great time to come up with your own exercise and try it out!